-Where a person has previously completed equivalent competencies or learning outcomes (formal learning) in the same field as their apprenticeship or traineeship, the person may not apply for credit towards competencies in their current apprenticeship or traineeship.
+Where a person has previously completed equivalent competencies or learning outcomes (formal learning) in the same field as their apprenticeship or traineeship, the person may apply for credit towards competencies in their current apprenticeship or traineeship.

 Documentation of previous competencies achieved can be presented to your SRTO for assessment.